 Therefore, the lack of lease agreements filed or the termination, at any time, of the agreements for an indefinite period may result in the loss of the right to such properties used by us and, therefore, undermine the development of our activities and our results.

-Part of the lease agreements of the properties where our units are located were entered for less than five (5) years or have an indefinite term.
+Part of the lease agreements of the properties where the Company’s units are located were entered for less than five (5) years or have an indefinite term.

 According to Law 8245, of October 18, 1991, the lessee is entitled to the renewal action that assures the right to renew the lease for equal subsequent periods.
 Generally, to propose this proceeding, it is necessary that: (i) the non-residential lease agreement has a fixed term equal to or greater than five (5) consecutive years or, if there is more than one agreement or amendment with the same property, whose aggregate terms results in a minimum term of 5 consecutive years; (ii) the lessee is developing the same activity in the property for a minimum period of 03 (three years); and (iii) the renewal proceeding is proposed from 01 (one) year to 06 (six) months from the date of termination of the term of the lease.
 In case of properties whose lease agreement has a term of less than five (5) years, it would not be possible to propose the renewal proceeding, so that at the end of the term of the agreement the lessor could refuse to renew the lease.

-On December 31, 2022, our total consolidated gross debt was of R$1,095.4 million, considering loans, financing and debentures payable and financial commitments related to the acquisitions.
-Our consolidated indebtedness may:
+On December 31, 2023, the Company’s total consolidated gross debt was of R$1,152.1 million, considering loans, financing and debentures payable and financial commitments related to the acquisitions.
+The Company’s consolidated indebtedness may:

-• limit our ability to obtain new financing;
+- limit the Company’s ability to obtain new financing;

-• require us to dedicate a substantial portion of our cash flow to serve our debt, which may impair our ability to use our cash flow to finance working capital, capital expenditures and other general corporate requirements, as well as compliance of our obligations;
+- require the Company to dedicate a substantial portion of its cash flow to serve its debt, which may impair its ability to use its cash flow to finance working capital, capital expenditures and other general corporate requirements, as well as compliance of the Company’s obligations;

-• limit our flexibility to plan and react to changes in our business and the industry in which we operate;
+- limit the Company’s flexibility to plan and react to changes in its business and the industry in which it operate;

-• put us at a competitive disadvantage against some of our competitors who have less debt than we do; and
+- put the Company at a competitive disadvantage against some of its competitors who have less debt than it do; and

-• increase our vulnerability to negative economic and industrial conditions, including changes in interest rate or a decline in our business or economy.
+- increase the Company’s vulnerability to negative economic and industrial conditions, including changes in interest rate or a decline in its business or economy.

-In addition, we have loan agreements with restrictive covenants that, in general, require the maintenance of economic and financial rates at certain levels (covenants).
+In addition, the Company have loan agreements with restrictive covenants that, in general, require the maintenance of economic and financial rates at certain levels (covenants).
 The non-compliance with these restrictions may lead to early maturity of the debt.

 The applicable law establishes that acquisition operations that comply with certain legal requirements must be submitted to the approval of the Administrative Council for Economic Defense (“CADE”).